DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "There is one thing I'd like to hear."

-Said Fairin while going up stairs.
+Said Farin while going up stairs.

 "According to corporal Saki, gargoyle's body is under petrification spell which they cast themself.
 And when sprinkle water over them, as they become wet, they also lose ability to fly."